Find more information about your Pennsylvania state income taxes below. Check your efiling & refund status for any state.

 Pennsylvania Flat Tax Rate

 The state of Pennsylvania imposes the lowest flat tax rate on taxpayers’ income among the 50 different states.
-A flat tax means, regardless of income level or filing status, all individuals pay the same percentage of income tax on their wages and other sources of income.
+A flat tax means, regardless of income level or e-filing status, all individuals pay the same percentage of income tax on their wages and other sources of income.
 In Pennsylvania, that rate is 3.07 percent.

 While it may seem taxes are relatively low for the taxpayers in Pennsylvania, certain flexibilities are not available to them.
 For example, taxpayers cannot claim a standard deduction or a personal exemption for dependents.